 Use a knife to divide the dough into 8 pieces, then divide each piece into 2 to 3 equal portions.
 Roll each portion into a ball, and cover with the damp cloth until you’re ready to press the tortillas.

-Place a cast iron skillet over medium heat.
+Place a No.9 Round Griddle over medium heat.
 While the skillet heats, take a ball of dough and place it in the tortilla press (or between two cutting boards).
 Press down firmly and carefully remove the tortillas with your hands or a plastic bench scraper.
 If the dough tears, reform it into a ball and press again.
 Take the tortilla and immediately place it in the hot skillet.
 Cook, flipping once, until the edges are starting to curl, about 2 minutes per side.

 Using tongs, remove the tortilla from the pan and place directly over a medium-high flame.
 Cook for 10 to 15 seconds or charred in spots, then flip and cook the other side for 10 to 15 seconds longer.
 Transfer to a tortilla holder or lidded container and cover.
 Repeat with the remaining dough and use immediately